dlccyes/CollegeNotes/docs/software-development/System Design.md

 - cache aside
     - cache miss -> application fetch data from db -> application write to cache
+    - application manages all the stuff
 - read-through
     - cache miss -> cache fetch data from db -> write to cache
-    - application doesn't communicate with db directly
+    - application doesn't communicate with db directly, cache acts as the middleman
 - refresh-ahead
     - when cache entry is fetched, fetch latest data from db if close to expiration
     - performance depends on prediction accuracy